 Pittock Mansion

 Pittock Mansion is a classic Portland spot that includes a bit of historical architecture while also being surrounded by nature.
 The property also overlooks the city, so there is opportunity for another gorgeous backdrop (including Mt.
 Hood!) if the conditions are right.
 Since the view is off to the east, this can be a good location to shoot at in the morning.
+Right off the parking lot, there are trails that access forest park, only a few steps a way.

 Cathedral Park